 (Adopted in October 2013)

-This program is designed for mid-career public sector professionals and pre-service students interested in preparing themselves for careers in the public or nonprofit sectors at the national, state and local levels.
+This program is designed for public service professionals and pre-service students interested in preparing themselves for careers in the public or nonprofit sectors at the national, state and local levels.

 The program's primary objective is to provide its graduates with proficiency in management principles and techniques, research and evaluation skills, and the identification and analysis of individual and institutional values as they relate to social, economic and political behavior.